yii-starter-kit/yii2-starter-kit/README.md

 ```

 ### KeyStorage
 Key storage is a key-value storage to store different information.
-Application params for example.
+Application settings for example.
 Values can be stored both via api or by backend CRUD component.
 ```
 Yii::$app->keyStorage->set('articles-per-page', 20);